femtoclaw/femtoclaw/README.md

 # FemtoClaw — Industrial Agent Runtime (Rust)

-FemtoClaw is its own class of product: a lightweight, Rust-based agent runtime built for enterprise and production environments where correctness, observability, and safety gates matter.

-# FemtoClaw — Industrial Agent Runtime (Rust)

 **FemtoClaw** is a lightweight, deterministic agent runtime designed for industrial/enterprise/production use.
 The **Industrial Runtime** prioritizes:
 - Small binaries (release profile optimized)